Simple Google Sheets Indirect Function Guide (3 Examples)

 create a drop down menu for the colors using data validation

-1. Next, we add the indirect formula, which is the range from which to look up the data from the multiple sheets of red, orange and blue.
+1. Add the INDIRECT formula, which is the range to look up the data from the multiple sheets of red, orange, and blue.

-Since the name of the sheets are in cell B2, we can use the cell reference instead of the actual name of the cell.
-INDIRECT(B2&”!A1:B2″)
+Since the names of the sheets are in cell B2, we can use the cell reference instead of the actual name of the cell:

 add the indirect formula which is the range from which to look up the data from the multiple sheets red, orange and blue.

-1. Finally we need to add the number, which is the column ID for the data we want, and 0 or false to give an exact match.
+1. Add the number, which is the column ID for the data

 Finally we need to add the number which is the column ID for the data we want and 0 or false to give an exact match